-The assessment process for Summer Semester 2013 has been completed.
+The assessment process for Winter Semester 2013/14 has been completed.
 The applicants were sent the results via e-mail.
 The letter of acceptance/rejection will be delivered by the German Postal Service.

-The Assessment Process for Winter Semester 2013/14:As an obligatory part of the application process, prospective students interested in studying English at the University of Freiburg are required to sit an English language proficiency exam.
+The Assessment Process for Sommer Semester 2014:As an obligatory part of the application process, prospective students interested in studying English at the University of Freiburg are required to sit an English language proficiency exam.
 This exam is mandatory (for exceptions, please scroll down to the section on the TOEFL /IELTS).